stlbucket/supanuxtbucket/apps/docs/demo-tenants.md

 The intention is that this component and demo data will be removed as your project moves toward a real scenario.

-Additionally, a more robust auth integration is left to the developer.
+A more robust auth integration is left to the developer, if desired.

 Try logging in as different users.
 The most interesting is **app-admin-super@example.com**